-Existing land use and development in adjacent and surrounding areas; existing zoning of surrounding areas; existing Comprehensive Plan designation for surrounding areas
+• Existing land use and development in adjacent and surrounding areas; existing zoning of surrounding areas; existing Comprehensive Plan designation for surrounding areas

-See "Figure 6: Site Context & Surrounding Uses"
+See"Figure 6: Site Context & Surrounding Uses" on page 6

-- Present and proposed population density of surrounding area - The residential areas to the north and east of the site are singlefamily and low-rise multi-family estimated to range in density from 4 to 15 units per gross acre. - Environmental impacts and opportunities to mitigate environmental impacts
+- Present and proposed population density of surrounding area The residential areas to the north and east of the site are single-family and low-rise multi-family estimated to range in density from 4 to 15 units per gross acre. - Environmental impacts and opportunities to mitigate environmental impacts

-A summary of potential impacts is included in the SEPA checklist, included in the Appendices to this report.
+A summary of potential impacts is included in the SEPA checklist, included with this report.
+See "Appendix 8: SEPA Checklist"

-• Effect on agricultural, forest or mineral lands, critical areas and historic, archaeological and cultural sites
+• Effect on agricultural, forest or mineral lands, critical areas and historic, archaeological and cultural site

 No agricultural, forest or mineral lands are impacted by this campus redevelopment.
 Parts of the site are within the Fort Steilacoom Historic District, which is on the National Register of Historic Places as well as the Washington Heritage Register.
-See "Documentation of Listed Structures" on page 27.
+See "Documentation of Listed Structures" on page 31.

-Effect on areas outside of Pierce County
+• Effect on areas outside of Pierce County